robbert-vdh/SwordsGame/README.markdown

 -   BukkitContrib (will be downloaded automatically)

 ## Permission nodes:
--   swordsgame.define - Define/remove arenas and be able to pass through existing arenas. (and modify them)
+-   swordsgame.define - Define/remove arenas and be able to modify existing arenas
 -   swordsgame.play - Play SwordsGame and list games/arenas
+-   (SuperPerms)swordsgame.* - This will give acces to the above two permission nodes

 ## Todo:
 -   Some major code rewriting.
--   Make people face the center of the arena when joining.
+-   Make people face the center of the arena upon joining.

 ## Ideas:
 -   Add economy support.
 -   Spawn protection